 Microsoft regularly releases Windows updates, and it’s essential for keeping windows 11 secured.
-The company recently released windows 11 KB5013943 which fixes compatibility issues between Intel “Killer” and “SmartByte” networking software and the operating system.
-This is a mandatory update and Microsoft recommends download and installs immediately when it is available for your device.
-Well sometimes while installing the update you may experience Windows 11 KB5013943 stuck downloading or windows 11 update failed to install with different errors.
+The company recently released Windows 11 KB5017328 which resolves a bug that affects Microsoft accounts (MSA) where the web dialog that you use to sign in or sign out might not appear.
+Also, there are fixes for Microsoft Store, Edge browser, Bluetooth audio headsets stop working and more.
+This is a mandatory update and Microsoft recommends downloading and install immediately when it is available for your device.
+Well sometimes while installing the update you may experience Windows 11 KB5017328 stuck downloading or windows 11 update failed to install with different errors.

 Windows 11 update stuck downloading